Brian's Guide to

 20 min.

-Rail service - S-Bahn S11 to Hbf every 20-30 min. from station under terminal
+Rail service • S-Bahn S11 to Düsseldorf Hbf every 20-30 min. from station under terminal

-- S-Bahn S1 to Hbf and to Duisburg, Essen, and Dortmund every 20 min. from airport station (reached via Sky Train)
+• S-Bahn S1 to Düsseldorf Hbf and to Duisburg, Essen, and Dortmund every 20 min. from airport mainline station via Sky Train

-Rail service Mainline services from airport station (reached via Sky Train)
+• Mainline services from airport mainline station via Sky Train

 Frankfurt (FRA)